Sophie Bergeron, Ph.D.

 Natacha Godbout, Ph.D.

 Natacha Godbout, PhD, is Associate Professor at the Department of Sexology, Université du Québec à Montréal - UQAM, Canada.
 She is director of TRACE: Trauma and Couple research and intervention unit.
 Her research and clinical work center on the impacts of interpersonal trauma (child maltreatment, polyvictimization) on adult sexual, interpersonal and psychological functioning and on survivors trajectories.
 One of the main functions of her research is to develop comprehensive models to understand interpersonal violence and related suffering, to treat its effects and prevent its recurrence.
+She is a member of the Interdisciplinary Research Centre on Intimate Relationship Problems and Sexual Abuse (CRIPCAS).

 Web site : www.natachagodbout.com